mstksg/mutable/doc/index.md

 instance Show a => AskInliterate (V.Vector a)
 ```

+Making piecewise updates on your giant composite data types (like artificial
+neural networks or game states in your game loop) got you down?
+Tired of
+requiring a full deep copy every time you make a small change, and want to be
+able to build mutable versions of your types automatically in composable ways?

-Take back the power of **mutable objects** with
+Take back the power of **mutable objects** with all the **safety** and explicit

-Bring back the power of mutable data types with type-safety and explicit
-mutability.
+state of Haskell.
 Associate and generate "piecewise-mutable" versions for your
 composite data types in a composable and automatic way.
 Think of it like a
 "generalized `MVector` for all ADTs".